Linear maps on k^I, and homomorphic images of infinite direct product algebras: Larger

 To get from this a result with a simpler statement, recall that a set $I$ admits a {\em nonprincipal} $\!\card(k)^+\!$-complete ultrafilter only if its cardinality is greater than or equal to a measurable cardinal $>\card(k)$ \cite[Proposition~4.2.7]{Ch+Keis}.
 (We follow~\cite{Ch+Keis} in counting $\aleph_0$ as a measurable cardinal.
 Thus, we write ``uncountable measurable cardinal'' for what many authors, e.g., \cite[p.177]{Drake}, simply call a ``measurable cardinal''.)

-Now uncountable measurable cardinals, if they exist, must be enormously large (cf.\ \cite[Chapter~6, Corollary~1.8]{Drake}).
+Now uncountable measurable cardinals, if they exist at all, must be enormously large (cf.\ \cite[Chapter~6, Corollary~1.8]{Drake}).
 Hence for $k$ infinite, it is a weak restriction to assume that $I$ is smaller than all $\!\card(k)^+\!$-complete cardinals.
-Under that assumption, the $\!\card(k)^+\!$-complete ultrafilters $\U_m$ of Lemma~\ref{L.ultra} must be principal, determined by elements $i_m\in I;$ so each nugget $J_m$ contains a minimal nugget $\{i_m\},$ and we may use such minimal nuggets in our decomposition~(\ref{d.I=}).
+Under that assumption, the $\!\card(k)^+\!$-complete ultrafilters $\U_m$ of Lemma~\ref{L.ultra} must be principal, determined by elements $i_m\in I;$ so each nugget $J_m$ contains a minimal nugget, the singleton $\{i_m\},$ and we may use these minimal nuggets in our decomposition~(\ref{d.I=}).
 The statement of Lemma~\ref{L.ultra} then simplifies to the next result.
-(No simplification is possible if $k$ is finite, since then every ultrafilter is $\!\card(k)^+\!$-complete, and the only restriction we could put on $\card(I)$ that would force all $\!\card(k)^+\!$-complete ultrafilters to be principal would be finiteness; an uninteresting situation.
-So we exclude the case of finite~$k.)$
+(No such simplification is possible if $k$ is finite, since then every ultrafilter is $\!\card(k)^+\!$-complete, and the only restriction we could put on $\card(I)$ that would force all $\!\card(k)^+\!$-complete ultrafilters to be principal would be finiteness; an uninteresting situation.
+So we now exclude the case of finite~$k.)$

 \begin{corollary} Let $k$ be an infinite field, $I$ a set of cardinality less than every measurable cardinal $>\nolinebreak\card(k)$ \textup{(}if any exist\textup{)}, $V$ a finite-dimensional $\!k\!$-vector space, and $g:k^I\to V$ a $\!k\!$-linear map.
 Then there exist elements $i_1,\dots,i_n\in I$ such that, writing $J_0=I-\{i_1,\dots,i_n\},$ we have